Style and comfort for your ultimate mountain stay.

 Swimming holes galore.
 Hike-to hot springs, your luxe Gravity Haus hot tubs and pools, cool rivers and high alpine lakes — there are plenty of reasons to pack a swimsuit or two.
 Carry one with you at all times.
 You never know when the opportunity to take a dip will present itself.

 Protect your eyes and skin.
-Colorado is blessed with 300+ days of sunshine a year and regional peaks top out between 9,000 and 14,000 feet.
+Gravity Haus base camps are blessed with 300+ days of sunshine a year and regional peaks top out between 9,000 and 14,000 feet.
 The rays are strong here.
 Always wear a hat, sunglasses and high-SPF sunscreen and lip protection.
 Even on overcast days.

 Hydrate or die.
 It’s drastic.
 But true.
 Altitude sickness and dehydration are nothing to mess with.
 Drink tons of water, always carry a reusable and portable water bottle with you and pack extra liters on longer hikes.
 A small daypack is key for stashing water, snacks (nuts, fruit and protein bars are great), sunscreen and layers.